- thin (adj.)

 - thin (v.)

-- Old English þynnian "to make thin" (cf. German dünnen, Dutch dunnen), from thin (adj.).
+- Old English þynnian "to make thin, lessen, dilute," also intransitive, "become thin," from thin (adj.).
 Intransitive sense of "to become less numerous" is attested from 1743; that of "to become thinner" is recorded from 1804.
+Cf. similarly formed German dünnen, Dutch dunnen.
 Related: Thinned; thinning.